Board of Directors

 Human Resources

-The main objectives of the NINOS, Inc. Head Start/Early Head Start Human Resources Department is to direct employment activities assuring that properly qualified employees are recruited and hired in order to better serve our children.
-The HR Department is designed to employ personnel on the basis of their qualifications and with the assurance of equal opportunity and treatment regardless of race, religion, color, sex, age, or national origin.
+The main objectives of the NINOS, Inc. Head Start/Early Head Start Human Resources Department are to direct employment activities and ensure that properly qualified employees are recruited and hired to better serve our children.
+The HR Department is designed to employ personnel based on their qualifications and to assure equal opportunity and treatment regardless of race, religion, color, sex, age, or national origin.

 Finance Department

-The main duties of the Finance Department are fiscal reporting, in-kind reports, purchasing, accounts payable, and payroll processing.
+The primary duties of the Finance Department are fiscal reporting, in-kind reports, purchasing, accounts payable, and payroll processing.
 Reports are provided to the Head Start/Early Head Start Board of Directors and Policy Council.
-These reports provide a snapshot look at how current expenditures compare to budgeted amounts.
+These reports provide a snapshot of how current expenditures compare to budgeted amounts.

 In-kind donation reports provide information on the status of contributions in the form of rent waivers, donated labor, and monetary items for all centers.
-Purchasing duties include assuring compliance with purchasing policies regarding obtaining quotes, bid management, and quality assurances of items obtained.
-Purchasing reviews all purchase orders.
-Payments to utilities, telephone, rent, fuel, health services, mileage reimbursements, travel allowances, and payments under bulk food purchases do not require a purchase order.
-Accounts Payable-Pays vendors after the products or services have been reviewed and accepted by management.
+Purchasing duties include assuring compliance with purchasing policies regarding obtaining quotes, bid management, and quality assurances of items received and reviewing all purchase orders.
+Payments to utilities, telephone, rent, fuel, health services, mileage reimbursements, travel allowances, and costs under bulk food purchases do not require a purchase order.
+Accounts Payable- Pay vendors after the products or services have been reviewed and accepted by management.

-All of the programs and grants awarded to NINOS, Inc. that contain provisions for personnel are paid on a bi-weekly schedule.
+All programs and grants awarded to NINOS, Inc., which contain personnel provisions, are paid bi-weekly.
 Checks and direct deposit vouchers are processed every payroll cycle.
-All federal, state and local wage and earnings reports are also processed and submitted as needed.
+All federal, state, and local wage and earnings reports are also processed and submitted as needed.
 The Finance Department adheres to the accounting manual approved by the Board of Directors and follows federal regulations regarding non-profit status.

 Veronica Garzoria, Accountant – veronica.garzoria@ninosinc.org